learn-co-curriculum/reading-ios-inheritance/README.md

 @end
 ```

 As seen in the above interface code snippets, `PlayingCard` and `SetCard` both inherit from `Card` (while `Card` inherits from `NSObject`).
+This is evident from the syntax in the .h files.
+At the point of defining the `@interface` we see the object we inherit from after the `:`.
+Much of the time, you'll see `NSObject` following the `:` as just about all objects inherit from the `NSObject` class.

-This means that they both have the content property and the ability to `flipCard`.
+By inheriting from `Card` both `PlayingCard` and `SetCard` have the content property and the ability to `flipCard`.
 The remainder of their properties are unique to the type of card they are.
 Note that "contents" is an abstract property in the `Card` class, as no undefined `Card` will have specific `contents`.

 ##Overriding methods